You never really know what’s going to happen in life, especially midlife when you find time for your passion project.

 Items like Levi’s 501s, the Breton shirt, and the Little Black Dress, the sari, the pearl necklace, the kippah, the Swatch Watch, the hoodie, the Wonder Bra and many more highly recognizable pieces are included.
 Many items in the exhibit are from our childhood.

 And included in this amazingly cool exhibit on the 6th floor of the internationally renown Museum of Modern Art is something of mine: A beaded, wire kippah for Jewish women.

 My kippah is included in the kippah collection, one of the 111 categories identified as iconic.

 I’ve been making them for about 10 years and selling them on my Etsy site, Wired Up Naturally.

-It’s been my passion project.
+It’s been both my hobby AND my passion project.